adobe/helix-importer-ui/importer-guidelines.md

 ### More samples

-Sites in the https://github.com/hlxsites/ organisation have all be imported.
-There are many different implementation cover a lot of use cases.
+Sites in the https://github.com/hlxsites/ organization have all be imported.
+There are many different implementations that cover a lot of use cases.

 ## Helpers